FarmBot-Docs/farmbot-software/v7/Web-App/sequences/sequence-commands.md

 description: "Descriptions of all the commands you can use in a sequence"
 ---

 Below are descriptions of all the commands you can use in a sequence.
-When using the web app, hover over the <span class="fb-tooltip"><i class='fa fa-question'></i></span> icon in the top right of any sequence step to view usage information.
+When using the web app, hover over the (?) icon in the top right of any sequence step to view usage information.

 # Move to
 The <span class="fb-step fb-move-absolute">Move To</span> command moves FarmBot to an absolute coordinate position.
 To use this command, first choose a location from the **LOCATION** dropdown.
 Options include: